-Nearly 600 Gobrecht dollars are listed in current census/ population reports, all as proofs, the total including both originals and restrikes.
+Almost 800 Gobrecht dollars are listed in the current census and population reports, all as Proofs, the total including both originals and restrikes.
 Coin alignment 1836 original dollars appear more frequently in certification totals than 1836 original medal alignment pieces, though there is no apparent price distinction between the two (eye appeal/ uniqueness are more significant).
 Original 1839 dollars are more expensive than original 1836 issues as PR50 and finer.
 Restrikes were produced in both silver and copper, and the copper examples are further described as Brown (BN), Red-Brown (RB), and Red (RD); fewer than ten copper pieces are identified as such in certification totals.
 All Gobrecht dollars are scarce or rare, and expensive, even at lower grades, becoming very expensive as PR62 or finer.

 Designer: Christian Gobrecht, based on designs by Thomas Sully and Titian Peale

-Circulation Mintage: All were struck with proof finish, though issues were intended to and did circulate.
+Circulation Mintage: All were struck in Proof finishes, though issues were intended to and did circulate.

 Metal Content: 89.24% silver, 10.76% copper, early 1836 originals; 90% silver, 10% copper, all others 1836-1839.